Gurubase/gurubase-widget/README.md

     You can view this simply by opening the file in your browser.

 ## License
 MIT License - see the LICENSE file for details.
-## License
-MIT License - see the LICENSE file for details.